matthewgarethlam/matthewgarethlam/README.md

 🗺 I specialise in geospatial data science.
 I love making maps and communicating with data.

+⌨️ I'm an advanced user of R. I am proficient in Alteryx and Tableau and have basic fluency in Python and SQL.

 🗃 This is a collection of all the projects I've worked on.
-Some are from university courseworks.
+Some are from university courseworks but most are passion projects.

 📫 You can reach me at matthewgarethlam@outlook.com